Makariv: History

-The initial documented history of Makarov is connected with the village of Voronin, which was one of the Yasinets estates of the Lithuanian feudal lords Ivashentsevichs (Vasentsevychi).
+The initial documented history of Makariv is connected with the village of Voronin, which was one of the Yasinets estates of the Lithuanian feudal lords Ivashentsevichs (Vasentsevychi).
 It was mentioned for the first time as part of the estates of the Yasinetsky family in 1506.
 Makar Vasentsevich, who began to live permanently in Voronin, changed his surname to Makarovich, and the name of the village to Makariv.
 There was a castle in Makarov from the 16th to the 18th century.
 In the last years of Polish rule, a small garrison armed with cannons was housed in the castle.

 In the late 16th century Makarovichi built an estate.
 During the Khmelnytsky Uprising (1648–1676), the Makariv estate was burned down, and the local population actively joined the Ukrainian national liberation movement.
 Later, Makariv people participated in uprisings led by Detsyk (1660s) and Semen Paliy (1694).
-According to the terms of the Treaty of Prut (1711), Makarov remained under the rule of Poland.
-In early 18th century, the village belonged to Prince Lubomyrskyi, later to monk Kayetan Roscishevskyi, who in 1768 (during the Koliiv region) was forced to flee from the Haydamaks led by Ivan Bondarenko, whose troops took Makariv in mid-July 1768.
+According to the terms of the Treaty of Prut (1711), Makariv remained under the rule of Poland.
+In early 18th century, the village belonged to Prince Lubomyrskyi, later to monk Kayetan Roscishevskyi, who in 1768 (during the Koliivshchyna) was forced to flee from the Haydamaks led by Ivan Bondarenko, whose troops took Makariv in mid-July 1768.
 Soon the resistance was harshly suppressed, and the leader was caught at a temple holiday in Makariv.

 As a result of the Partitions of Poland (1772, 1793, 1795), in 1804 Makariv became the volost center in Kyiv Governorate of Russian Empire.
 As of 1846, 946 residents lived in it.
 The town had a Jewish community and had been the center of the Hasidic Makarov dynasty (Makariv being pronounced as "Makarov" in Yiddish).